datascience-mobi/2021-topic-01-team-03/to do list.md

 - [x] Solve the "Filter effective drugs" problem. **Ilya**
 - [x] Select the drugs that are effective in multiple doses. **Ilya**
 - [ ] Select drug targets. **Ilya**
+- [ ] Why is the threshold 0,3 and not 0? **Lea**
-- [ ] Research which doses are aplicable on humans.
-Who?
+- [ ]

 For future:
-- trying to find a way to store long codes in loops just to make it more professional (when enough time for it)
+- [ ] trying to find a way to store long codes in loops just to make it more professional (when enough time for it)
+- [ ] what happens with drugs which are effective but dose dependant?